mspncp/gosu-wiki/Getting-Started-on-Linux.md

 ## Using Gosu in C++ without cmake

-(The following assumes that you have installed Gosu system-wide)
+(The following assumes that you have installed Gosu system-wide.
+Note: This hasn't been tested in a while...)

 You have to compile with `` `pkg-config --cflags gosu` `` and `` `pkg-config --libs gosu` ``, so a simple Makefile could look like this: